gmc-code/PC-Python/docs/python_files/json_files.rst

 ----

-dumps method
+dumps function
 ------------------

-| Use the dumps method to convert a json object to a sting.
+| Use the dumps function to convert a json object to a string.
 | The full syntax is at: https://docs.python.org/3/library/json.html#json.dumps
 | Use the simple syntax: